MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Labs/LAB_AK_03_develop_unit_tests_github_copilot.md

 - **Generate test setup code**: Copilot can generate setup code for your unit tests.
 This code can help you set up the test environment before running your tests.
 - **Generate test teardown code**: Copilot can generate teardown code for your unit tests.
 This code can help you clean up the test environment after running your tests.

-Your existing solution includes a unit test project named UnitTests.
-This project already contains unit tests that partially cover the service classes in the ApplicationCore project.

-In this exercise, you use GitHub Copilot to complete the following tasks:

-1. Examine the approach to unit testing implemented by the UnitTests project.

-1. Extend the UnitTests project to begin testing the data access classes in the `Library.Infrastructure` project.

-## Examine the approach to unit testing implemented by the UnitTests project

-Your existing codebase includes a UnitTests project that implements the following folder structure:
+Your existing solution includes a UnitTests project that implements the following folder structure:

 - UnitTests\
   - ApplicationCore\